 This meeting is for parents only.
 Please bring 7th grade report cards, 6th & 7th grade standardized test scores (AIMS, AZMerit, Iowas), and any additional school documentation you think is important to the high school admissions process.
-The meeting is 45 minutes long and offered most Fridays.

 Frequently Asked Questions

 Why should my child take the HSPT practice and diagnostic tests during the summer?

 Summer is a perfect opportunity to take the HSPT practice and diagnostic tests because it ensures that your student can start test prep immediately in September.

 For those students who have learning gaps that may impact their readiness for HSPT concepts, Tech2Learn offers summer Reading and Math Tune-Up sessions to get caught up on math, reading, and grammar skills before starting Study Sessions.

 What happens after my child takes the HSPT practice and diagnostic tests?

 After the 2 test days, you should schedule a Parent Meeting to review your child’s test scores.
 This meeting is for parents only.
 Please bring 7th grade report cards, 6th & 7th grade standardized test scores (AIMS, AZMerit, Iowas), and any additional school documentation you think is important to the high school admissions process.
 At the Parent Meeting, you will be informed of the recommended next steps for your child’s learning plan.

 Why are HSPT Prep Study Sessions not offered during the Summer?